jamesquinlan/dsc-techstack/topics/linkedIn.md

 - No alcohol, no sunglasses
 - Need a professional look
 - Photofeeler.com
-	- Likebility, influence, and competence
+	- Likeability, influence, and competence

 ## Update Background Picture (change default background)